 - Which shall we buy for a salad, tomatoes, or bell peppers?

 - Do you see something that looks juicy (or crunchy, or shiny)?

 - How should we cook this?

 Let your child choose a vegetable for a meal.
 You might want to offer a choice, such as, “Which should we have, white potatoes or sweet potatoes?”

 Think of safe, interesting ways your child can help prepare vegetables at home.
-Help him wash hands well before he handles food.
+Help them wash their hands well before handling food.

 A Toddler Can: